 - Different parts of the country as well as different funeral providers are interpreting Government guidelines as the situation develops and changes.
 The most important thing is to adhere to social distancing, and to know the Church of England guidance.

 - If onlookers gather outside the church grounds to see a funeral, how do we manage that?

 - Every individual must take responsibility to observe social distancing.
 Simply give a notice at the beginning reminding people to stay 2m apart, but work together with your funeral directors to help manage any additional people who spontaneously turn up.
 You are not solely responsible for others’ behaviour – everyone is responsible.

 - Can we expect an increase in ‘complicated grief’ because of the delay between small short funerals and the bigger, wider family remembering service?
 How can we address this?

-- For more on this, please join our webinar on Bereavement: an ongoing concern on May 14th.
+- For more on this, please see our webinar page on Bereavement: an ongoing concern on May 14th.